tedunderwood/GenreProject/python/piketty/readme.md

 bagofwords.py: Utility class representing documents as vectors for modeling

+better_metadata_maker.py Merges metadata from my samplefiction corpus and the Long/So post-23 corpus, while counting alphanumeric tokens and dictionary words in all files to create a denominator for frequencies.

 SonicScrewdriver.py: A bunch of utility functions I use for different stuff.
 The most important for this folder is probably infer_date, which I use to infer dates from the multiple forms of date information present in Hathi metadata.

 manualcoding.py: A script that allows hand-coding of randomly selected snippets to facilitate content analysis of the print run.